alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 Everything is Normal
 ----------------------------------------------------------------------------

-Craig Mazin, the writer and executive producer of Chernobyl, did a podcast about creating the mini-series, where he talks about the show, deleted scenes, and discusses what was real and what wasn't.
-In episode 2, he mentions one streak of bad luck that didn't make it to the show.
+Craig Mazin, the writer and executive producer of *Chernobyl*, did a podcast about the series, where he talks about the show and the historical event.
+In episode 2, he mentions one
+streak of bad luck that didn't make it to the show.

 The Chernobyl accident happened on April 26.
 Five days later was May 1, International Workers' Day.
-This was a big holiday for the Soviet Union, and by May 1 party officials were understanding the scope of Chernobyl.
+This was a big holiday for the Soviet Union, and in the days before May 1, party officials understood the scope of Chernobyl's danger.
 They wanted to cancel holiday celebrations, to reduce exposure to radioactive dust.
 They failed, because the Kremlin told them that Everything Was Normal.
-Why would you take precautions when nothing was wrong?
+Why would you take precautions when there's nothing to worry about?

 <p class="centered">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/faQs2_hjNZk?start=1332" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>